NORWOOD The village tax rate will drop to $10.35 per $1,000 of assessed value, a lower rate than it was in 2008, if the proposed budget is approved.

 The most recent, and most costly, was brought on by an accident involving a firefighter attempting to do something he was specifically told not to do, Mr. McFaddin said.

-The incident cost the village tens of thousands of dollars and spurred the creation of new rules at the fire department.
+This cost the village tens of thousands of dollars, and spurred new rules at the fire department.

 The department and the village agreed on a contract this week.